Better Flood Nerd Logo

 You can start with Hawaiʻi’s Flood Hazard Assessment Tool, often called FHAT, and search by address or TMK.
 It can show the FEMA flood zone for the property, but it should be treated as a starting point, not the whole answer.

-But the map is not the whole story.
-Hawaiʻi’s FHAT says it is an informational viewer based on FEMA Digital Flood Insurance Rate Maps, and it also warns that it does not identify every area subject to flooding.
-Counties may also regulate areas outside the mapped Special Flood Hazard Area or use higher-risk information than what appears on the current effective FIRMs.
+FHAT is useful because it speaks the way Hawaiʻi property owners often search: by address or TMK.
+It can help you see whether the property appears to be in a zone like X, A, AE, AO, AH, V, or VE.
+But the map is not the whole story — FHAT is an informational viewer built on FEMA’s Digital Flood Insurance Rate Maps, and it does not identify every area subject to flooding.
+Counties may also regulate areas outside the mapped Special Flood Hazard Area, or use higher-risk information than what appears on the current effective FIRMs.

 What can make a Hawaii flood map feel wrong or outdated?